rohshall/podcaster/README.md

 A podcast downloader written in Scala 3

 ## Features
-1. Reads TOML file in the home directory `~/.podcasts.toml`  to get the config about which podcasts to download, and where to store the episodes.
-A sample TOML file `sample-podcasts.toml` is included.
+1. Reads config file in the home directory `~/.podcasts.json`  to get the config about which podcasts to download, and where to store the episodes.
+A sample config file `sample-podcasts.json` is included.
-2. Downloads the latest episodes of the podcasts.
+2. Downloads the latest configurable number of episodes of the podcasts.

 ### Coming soon